Mumbai thrash Gujarat in opening WPL game

 Gujarat poor in all aspects

-The day started with controversy for the Giants as it was announced Australia's Kim Garth will replace Deandra Dottin as an assumed injury replacement.
+The day started with Giants announcing that Australia's Kim Garth would replace Deandra Dottin in their squad as she was "recovering from a medical situation" - a claim which the West Indies all-rounder denied.

-Dottin tweeted: "I really appreciate all the messages but truth be told I'm recovering from nothing but the Holy Ghost anointing thank you."

 Gujarat decision's to bowl first did not work in their favour.